askalen/OEF/docs/layers.md

 # Data Warehouse Layers

 Data processing layers from raw to analytics-ready.
-Each layer has a specific purpose in transforming source data into standardized business-ready analytics tables.
+The OEF uses six schemas organized into three conceptual layers, each with a specific purpose in transforming source data into standardized business-ready analytics tables.

 ## Layer Overview

-The Object Evolution Framework transforms raw data through five distinct layers, like preparing a meal from shopping to serving:
+The Object Evolution Framework transforms data lake data through four distinct transformation layers, like preparing a meal from shopping to serving:

 <table>
 <tr>